Roy Ballard, Purdue Extension Educator spoke to Kiwanis

-Roy Ballard, Purdue Extension Educator spoke to Kiwanis about what to expect after the drought of 2012.
-Ballard spoke about how to spot damage, what to do if damage occurred, and how to prevent future damage.
+Ballard spoke about how to spot damage, what to do if damage occurred,

 Ballard said young plants are most affected by drought due to the lack of a mature root system.